 Language Resource Provision

-St. Philip’s CE Primary School hosts two 8 place Language Resources within open plan infant and junior departments.
-They have designated areas but are not behind closed doors.
+St. Philip’s CE Primary School hosts a 16 place Language Resource Provision.
+The provision is spread across 2 classrooms, adjacent to the appropriate key stages.
 The children placed here are between 4 and 11 years old and have a range of speech and language disorders.
 These include difficulties with expression, understanding, phonology, semantics and pragmatic language.

 The key stage 1 Resource has been based at St. Philip’s since 1991.
 It is one of three provisions in Salford for infant aged children.
 The key stage 2 Resource opened in January 2000 and is one of two such resources in Salford for junior aged children.